sawhney07/sawhney07/README.md

 - Integrated real-time weather updates and clock display with the OpenWeather API.

 ### [Portfolio Website](TBD)
-**Technologies:** HTML, JavaScript, React, Tailwind CSS
-*June 2024 – Present*
+**Technologies:** HTML, JavaScript, React, Tailwind CSS, GitHub Pages *June 2024 – Present*

 - Developed a responsive and visually appealing portfolio website using React and Tailwind CSS.
 - Showcases my skills, projects, and professional journey with an intuitive and engaging user interface.
 - Implemented smooth navigation and dynamic content loading to enhance user experience.
-- Utilized Tailwind CSS for efficient and customizable styling, ensuring a modern and cohesive design.
+- Utilized Tailwind CSS for efficient and customizable styling, and deployed the website using GitHub Pages.

 ### Technical work Experience
 - **[Freelance Web Design](https://github.com/your-github-username/freelance-web-design):** Created HTML webpages and logos for a startup company.